Electronic Lockbox (E-Payments)

 - Automatic transfer of daily remittance data files to DOA's FTP Server.

-An integral part of all electronic lockbox applications is the online acceptance of electronic payments (credit/debit/atm debit card and e-check payments).
-The State of Wisconsin's online payment transactions are processed through an e-payment gateway service provided by U.S. Bank under the Enterprise Banking Services Contract.
+An integral part of all Electronic Lockbox (E-Payment) applications is the online acceptance of electronic payments (credit/debit/atm debit card and e-check payments).
+The State of Wisconsin's online payment transactions are processed through an E-Payment gateway service provided by the Enterprise Banking Services Contract.

-More than 90 e-payment applications have now been implemented under the State's contract, and over 5 million online payments have been accepted.
-More than 1.2 million Wisconsin residents will utilize this e-payment gateway to pay state agencies during 2011.
-And, at least 70 local governments utilize the State's Enterprise Banking Services Contract for online payment applications, including the City of Madison, the City of Milwaukee, the City of Eau Claire and 53 Wisconsin counties.
+More than 140 Electronic Lockbox (E-Payment) applications have now been implemented under the State's contract, and over 30 million online payments have been accepted.
+More than 1.2 million Wisconsin residents will utilize this E-Payment gateway to pay state agencies during 2019.
+At least 70 local governments utilize the State's Enterprise Banking Services Contract for online payment applications, including the City of Madison, the City of Milwaukee, the City of Eau Claire and 53 Wisconsin counties.

 Step 1 - Orientation

-You should review the technical and financial documentation to develop an understanding of the e-payment process.
+Review the technical and financial documentation to develop an understanding of the E-Payment process.
 To

 review the technical and financial documentation and for further information,